kohrongying/todayilearn/src/posts/2022/06/exception-handling.md

 ZeroDivisionError: division by zero
 ```

-## attempt 2 - catch exception at top of function
+## Attempt 2 - catch exception at top of function
 ```python
 def a():
     print('a begin')